Ōpāwaho / Heathcote River

-The Ōpāwaho / Heathcote River lies within the city boundaries of Christchurch, New Zealand, and is fed from springs near Templeton Road, with a catchment area in wet weather extending as far west as Yaldhurst and Pound Road.
-It meanders around the base of the Port Hills from west to south-east.
+The Ōpāwaho / Heathcote River is located within the city boundaries of Christchurch, New Zealand.
+It is primarily fed by springs near Templeton Road, with its catchment area extending westward to Yaldhurst and Pound Road during wet weather.
+The river meanders around the base of the Port Hills, flowing from west to south-east.

 Course

 The catchment of the Ōpāwaho / Heathcote River extends to the suburb of Yaldhurst.
 It drains an area of approximately 100 sqkm, with the Cashmere Stream the largest tributary.
-Curletts Stream, flows through an industrial part of Christchurch before joining Ōpāwaho.
-The Heathcote river flows through Wigram, Hillmorton (where the main springs are located), Hoon Hay (and from there around the base of the Port Hills), Spreydon, Cracroft, Cashmere, Beckenham, St Martins, Opawa, Woolston and Ferrymead.
+Curletts Stream flows through an industrial part of Christchurch before joining Ōpāwaho.
+The Heathcote River flows through Wigram, Hillmorton (where the main springs are located), Hoon Hay (and from there around the base of the Port Hills), Spreydon, Cracroft, Cashmere, Beckenham, St. Martins, Opawa, Woolston and Ferrymead.

 It drains into the Avon Heathcote Estuary / Ihutai before draining into Pegasus Bay.